Presented by State Theatre Company

 Run time: 2hrs 30mins (including interval)

-Vision Impaired can now book Audio Described performances online: July 15 at 2pm and July 18 at 6:30pm
+People who are blind or have low vision can now book for Audio Described performances online: July 15 at 2pm and July 18 at 6:30pm

 Dates & Times